jlevy/og-equity-compensation/README.md

 Other parts are [benefits](https://en.wikipedia.org/wiki/Employee_benefits#United_States), like health insurance, family-related protections, perks, and retirement plans.
-But for many jobs in startups and established companies alike, compensation includes some form of ownership that may have value now or later.
+But for many jobs in startups and established companies alike, compensation includes some form of ownership.
-It’s this last part we focus on.

-🚧 What about “total rewards”?
-Links or explanation?
+🚧 Another term you may encounter is “total rewards”.
+Can we say more about this?

 🄳 [**Equity compensation**](http://www.investopedia.com/terms/e/equity-compensation.asp) is the
 practice of granting ownership in a company in exchange for work—that is, compensation in